-Having set the strategic direction of the school, governance had a second Ofsted Section 5 Inspection.
-The result of this inspection showed that improvements had been made and the HMI, following consultation within the Ofsted system, stated 'Requires Improvement' as the outcome during feedback.
-Two days later a further (third) Ofsted Section 5 Inspection was conducted, the outcomes of which became evident to governance members before any feedback or announcement.
-Ofsted's justification for this further, or third inspection, within two days of the second inspection was 'insufficient evidence to uphold the Requires Improvement outcome'.
+following consultation within the Ofsted system, stated 'Requires Improvement' as the outcome during feedback.
+In a matter of days a further (third) Ofsted Section 5 Inspection was conducted, the outcomes of which became evident to governance members before any feedback or announcement.
+Ofsted's justification for this further, or third inspection, within an incredibly short time of the second inspection was 'insufficient evidence to uphold the Requires Improvement outcome'.
 There was considerable consternation within governance as to how Ofsted, as an independent body, whether at national or regional level, could undermine the findings of a senior HMI and Ofsted's own internal systems to overturn the original inspection outcome.
 The extenuation for the additional inspection was given verbally by the Lead Inspector and no written evidence for the second inspection was ever produced.